johanna-oncken/Marketing-Analytics-DWH/README.md

 The CPM-to-CVR Efficiency Ratio combines reach cost with conversion quality, providing a composite metric that is not affected by the monthly spend distribution artifact.
 Instagram wins both dimensions — cheapest reach and strong conversion quality — while Facebook pays more for reach with weaker follow-through.

-**TikTok's acquisition signal:** TikTok is the only paid channel that increased its new customer count in April (102 vs. 99 in January).
-All other channels lost customers, with Google Display declining the most (94 → 69, −26.6%).
-TikTok's path length analysis confirms this — it produces the fastest first-purchase conversions (8.36 touchpoints in April vs. 9.23 for Instagram), indicating impulsive, quick-converting audiences at the top of the funnel.
+**TikTok's acquisition signal:** TikTok-acquired users show the shortest first-purchase paths across all months (8.36 avg touchpoints in April vs. 9.23 for Instagram), indicating audiences with high immediate purchase intent.
+However, this speed comes at a cost — TikTok's LTV is the lowest among paid channels (€41.70), suggesting that fast converters are not necessarily valuable long-term customers.

 > _Note: CTR values exceed 100% due to synthetic data (clicks > impressions) and should be read as click intensity.
 Relative channel comparisons remain valid, though differentiation is minimal (3.5% total spread).
 Monthly CAC/CPC/CPM trends reflect declining synthetic spend, not real efficiency gains.
 Cross-channel comparisons remain valid._